-Dr. Drona Rasali has been the director of Population Health Surveillance & Epidemiology at BCCDC since 2012.
+Dr. Drona Rasali is a BCCDC Investigator Emeritus and was the former director of Population Health Surveillance & Epidemiology at BCCDC.
 He is also an adjunct professor at the UBC School of Population & Public Health.

 Dr. Rasali's research and surveillance interests include chronic disease comorbidities and multimorbidities, health equity indicators, socio-economic deprivation index, food security indicators and systems approach to health promotion.
 His research during the ongoing COVID-19 pandemic includes analyses of syndemic occurrence and socio-economic disparities of two pandemics (COVID-19 and diabetes).

 Dr. Rosali networks and collaborates provincially, nationally and internationally in the diverse topics of non-communicable disease epidemiology, population and public health surveillance, global burden of disease, emotional well-being and One Health.
 He has served as the chair of the Canadian Alliance for Regional Risk Factor Surveillance (CARRFS), which is a voluntary network of public health professionals interested in disease risk factor surveillance and research in Canada (2019-2021).

 Dr. Drona Rasali was Provincial Chronic Disease Epidemiologist at the Saskatchewan Ministry of Health (2005-2012) and held the position of adjunct professor in the Faculty of Kinesiology and Health Studies at the University of Regina (2009-2019).
 He received the designation of Fellow of the American College of Epidemiology (FACE) in 2014.
 He also served as a doctor of veterinary medicine and senior scientist in the Government of Nepal from 1980 to 1999.